 Before you make any drastic decisions, you should first compare all the major carriers’ plans.
 Here are a few things to consider:

 - Cost: How much will your service plan cost each month?
 This includes minutes, messages, and data.
 Most carriers have overage charges.
 For example, Verizon charges $15 per 1GB exceeded.
-AT&T used to as well, but recently introduced a plan known as Mobile Share Advantage that doesn’t include such charges (though your data speeds will take a hit).
+AT&T used to as well, but they have a plan known as Mobile Share Advantage that doesn’t include such charges (though your data speeds will take a hit).
 T-Mobile is the cheapest of the major carriers and doesn’t have overage charges.
 Instead, the Un-carrier reduces your speed after you’ve exceeded your limit.
 Sprint doesn’t charge overages, either.
 Don’t worry, though, because we’ve crunched all the numbers.
 Check out our best family plan guide.

 - Phone selection: It’s very difficult to buy a phone from one carrier and take it to another (unless it’s an iPhone).
 AT&T has the largest selection of phones, though all four have the big-name devices from Samsung, Apple, LG, HTC, and others.